Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Risdon Vale among the top 30% of areas assessed nationwide

-Risdon Vale has received approximately 33 dwelling approvals per year over the past five financial years, totalling 166 homes.
-As of FY26, 13 approvals have been recorded.
-On average, each dwelling built between FY21 and FY25 has attracted 2.2 new residents annually, indicating strong demand that supports property values.
-New homes are being constructed at an average cost of $331,000, which is somewhat higher than regional norms due to quality-focused development.
+Risdon Vale has received approximately 33 dwelling approvals per year over the past five financial years, totaling 166 homes.
+As of FY26, 19 approvals have been recorded.
+Each dwelling built in the area between FY21 and FY25 has led to an average of 2.2 new residents annually.
+The construction cost value of these dwellings averages $331,000.

-In the current financial year, commercial development approvals have reached $67.5 million, reflecting high levels of local commercial activity.
-Compared to Greater Hobart, Risdon Vale has seen 48.0% more development per person over the past five years, balancing buyer choice while supporting existing property values.
-All recent developments in the area have consisted of detached dwellings, preserving its traditional low-density character and appealing to families seeking space.
+In FY26 alone, commercial development approvals reached $67.5 million.
+Compared to Greater Hobart, Risdon Vale has seen 48% more development per person over the past five years.
+All recent developments in the area have been detached dwellings, maintaining its low-density character.

 Frequently Asked Questions - Development